Topics You Need to Discuss With Your Divorce Lawyer

 Controlled costs include the child’s personal expenses for clothes, entertainment, and other personal purchases.

-3. Spousal Support or Alimony.
 Courts differ by state on the concept of alimony.
-They may consider how long you’ve been married, your age, your physical and emotional wellbeing, education, earning capacity, and what the division of responsibility for child-raising is.
+Factors they might consider include the length of your marriage, your age, your physical and emotional wellbeing, education, earning capacity, and the responsibility division for raising the child.

 Alimony can be permanent, of limited duration, or rehabilitative.
 The latter is the payment of alimony for a specified amount of time until the receiver becomes financially independent, i.e., receives his or her diploma and is now employable.
 It is meant to provide an opportunity for the financially disadvantaged ex to be self-supporting.